Storytelling and Musical Programs

 Stories from the Tree of Life

-Practice the art of spiritual storytelling with Shoshana, indoors and out, during full day or evening workshops.
+Practice the art of spiritual storytelling, indoors and/or out, during full day or evening workshops.

 Explore how everyone can be a storyteller and a storycatcher